ga-wdi-boston/ruby-solid-study/study.md

 is_four_sided?(Square.new(5))

 # Does this code adhere to LSP when the client wants a four-sided object?
+# Yes, it does because we're able to use Rectangle's parent object (Square) to
+# run the same method on sqaure as it did to initialize to super, essentially
+# rectangle asks square to run the method that initalized it on it's arguments.

 # What if the client wants a four-sided object with equal sides?
+# This code breaks because a 4-sided object with equal sides implies only 1
+# numerical representation of the object's dimensions, and would therefore create
+# issues because square's parent object is looking for two arguments.
 ```

 OCP can be thought of as the primary goal of good design.
 OCP says that "objects